-RCG Group has created a master plan development strategy for our ten Lansdowne Village properties in the City Centre of Richmond.
+RCG Group has created a master plan development strategy for our ten Lansdowne Village properties in this City Centre of Richmond.

-The City Centre Area Plan (CCAP) provides for significant land use changes in the City Centre; changes which affect our Lansdowne Village portfolio yet offers considerable opportunities for future coordinated redevelopment that can benefit both the City of Richmond and RCG Group.
+The City Centre Area Plan (CCAP) provides for significant land use changes in the City Centre which affect our Lansdowne Village properties yet offer considerable opportunities for future coordinated redevelopment that can benefit the City of Richmond, current and future residents and RCG Group.

 As a long-standing corporate citizen of Richmond, we share the City’s vision to successfully plan and develop the City Centre neighbourhoods to meet its long-term goals.

-Over a decade ago, Richmond City Council approved the “Richmond Affordable Housing Strategy”, the central focus of which is to ensure Richmond is successful in providing a range of housing options for households of different ages, family types and incomes.
-The strategy recognizes that substantial support and cooperation is needed from other levels of government, non-profit organizations, Richmond property owners, and the development community to address the affordable housing issue.
+Over a decade ago, Richmond City Council approved the “Richmond Affordable Housing Strategy” to ensure Richmond is successful in providing a range of housing options for residents of different ages, family types and incomes.
+The strategy recognizes that substantial support and cooperation is needed from all levels of government, non-profit organizations, Richmond property owners, and the development community to address the affordable housing issue.

-The state-of-the-art senior’s facility includes a 26-unit dedicated memory care floor to help address critical issues of community support for advanced Alzheimer’s disease, and dementia.
+Adjacent to the 210-unit residential rental building on Site 3, RCG plans to construct, as part of Phase 1, a 168-unit Seniors Retirement Living Community facility on Site 4.
+The state-of-the-art seniors’ facility includes a 26-unit dedicated memory care floor to help address critical issues of community support for advanced Alzheimer’s disease and dementia.

 In the mid-long term, the remaining properties would most likely be redeveloped with residential towers and townhomes, either market condominiums or market rental, to be determined by prevailing market conditions at the time of redevelopment.
 Some of the 10 sites are available for immediate redevelopment and others are subject to commercial lease agreements and therefore will potentially not be redeveloped for 10 to 25 years.